alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-31-hadith-every-flesh-has-grown-up-from-unlawful-earnings.md

 hijri: Muharram 12, 1442 AH
 lang: en
 category: [foundling, tafsir, hadiths]
-excerpt: The Hadith which is mentioned in the question generally applies to eating from unlawful sources.
+summary: The Hadith which is mentioned in the question generally applies to eating from unlawful sources.
 It is a threatening Hadith that does not by any means include a foundling.
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz